-• In this course you will concentrate on the paratext of your thesis.
+Part of this course will concentrate on the paratext of your thesis.
 The paratext can be a critical introduction or an extended translator's note.
-The course will begin by considering different models of writing about translation and culminate in a workable draft of your paratext.
+The course will consider different models of writing about translation and culminate in workable draft of your paratext.